Why are Those Christians so Joyful?

 Prison didn’t deter the apostles at all.

-Now they were gathering a following and people were listening to them about this man named Jesus who was dead and buried but then days later, returned from the dead and walked among them.
+Now they were gathering a following and people were listening to them teach about this man named Jesus who was dead and buried but then days later, returned from the dead and walked among them.
 The Resurrection of Jesus was the miracle that proved who He was and ensured that all who recognized Him and believed on Him could expect the same reward.

 When the apostles explained this to the Council, they decided to kill them (Acts 5:33).
 However, one of their own, a Pharisee named Gamaliel, gave them different counsel.
-He reminded them how God uncovers all false teachers and causes them to become insignificant (Acts 5:36-37).
+He reminded them that God uncovers all false teachers and causes them to become insignificant (Acts 5:36-37).
 He pointed out that if these men were also false teachers, they would be unsuccessful and quickly found out.
 However, if these men were from God, the Counsel would be unable to overthrow them and that they would be fighting against God (Acts 5:38-39).

 The Council took Gamaliel’s advice.
 They decided not to kill them.
 Instead, they flogged them.
 Then they told them not to speak about this Jesus anymore.